Back to Blog

 What's the best free appointment scheduling software?

-Do I really need scheduling software, or is a Google Calendar enough?
+Do I really need scheduling software, or is Google Calendar enough?

 Google Calendar is a personal productivity tool, not a booking system.
-It doesn't offer a public booking page, automated reminders, payment collection, or intake forms.
+It doesn't offer a public booking page, automated reminders, or staff/service management.
 If clients book with you more than a few times per week, dedicated scheduling software pays for itself in time saved and no-shows prevented.

 Can I switch scheduling software later?

 Yes, but it's easier to switch early.
-Most tools don't offer direct data migration between platforms, so you'll need to manually recreate services and notify existing clients of the new booking link.
-Export your client list before switching.
+Most tools don't offer direct migration between platforms, so you'll recreate services and notify existing clients of the new booking link.
+Export your client list before switching — and before building on a free plan, check its caps so you're not forced to switch mid-growth.

 What's the difference between scheduling software and a booking system?

 They're often used interchangeably.
-"Scheduling software" tends to refer to tools focused on calendar management and appointment setting (like Calendly).
-"Booking system" sometimes implies more features — payment processing, resource management, and customer relationship tracking (like Acuity or Square Appointments).
-In practice, the lines are blurring as every tool adds more features.
+"Scheduling software" tends to mean calendar management and appointment setting (like Calendly).
+"Booking system" sometimes implies more — staff rostering, resource management, customer records (like Acuity or RZRV).
+In practice the lines blur as every tool adds features.

 Is AI scheduling actually useful, or is it just a buzzword?